axewizardbgg/guards-cairn-1e-adventure/README.md

 Players will be on alert, however there are going to be many sights and sounds happening from rowdy sailors, tavern wenches, and belligerent deckhands.
  - The player characters would have knowledge that Tavern Brawls are a common occurrence that isn’t illegal, but murder or destruction of property certainly is.

-Distract the players with a few harmless things, here are some ideas:
+Ease the players in with a few harmless things, here are some ideas:
- - Some patrons of a tavern having a fistfight while a crowd cheers
+ - Some patrons of a tavern having a fistfight while a crowd cheers (fistfights aren't illegal)
  - Drunken sailors stumbling around
+ - Angry conversation about how those in power mistreat the lower class, and people have about had enough
  - Someone passed out in the street snoring loudly
+ - Perhaps the players see something floating in the water, such as an empty crate

 One of the things they should investigate before the night is over is a particularly violent fight in a tavern.
 The players will hear the sound of angry shouting, breaking glass, wood splintering, and the ring of steel.
 When they arrive on the scene you can read the following aloud: